 In a moment that might have felt awkward, she reached out toward her new husband’s hand as the couple walked behind the queen, only to have him visibly pull his hands into himself and clasp them in front of him.
 Even so, she moved on as if nothing had happened, and while the small situation made headlines, many felt it certainly wasn’t an actual break in royal protocol.
-The queen rarely holds Prince Phillip’s hand at official engagements, and it appears as if the rest of the family follows the example she sets.
+The queen rarely holds Prince Philip’s hand at official engagements, and it appears as if the rest of the family follows the example she sets.

 In all, Markle’s adjustment to royal life appears reasonably smooth and happy.